JoshuaDelosSantos/CMS-LearningJournal/week_04_journal.md

         - Failed pods are removed from the load balancer automatically.

 ### WordPress:
-- If WordPress is a mobile phone, **plugins** are the applications.
+- If WordPress is a mobile phone then **plugins** are the applications.

 ## Career/Employability/Learning Insights

 ### Career:
+- No meaningful career insights this week.

 ### Employability:
+- No meaningful employability insights this week.

 ### Learning Insights:
+- No meaningful learning insights this week.